matrix-org/matrix-ios-sdk/README.rst

 appId
-  This has two purposes: firstly to form the namespace in which your pushkeys exist on a Home Server, which means you should use something unique to your
+  This has two purposes: firstly to form the namespace in which your pushkeys exist on a homeserver, which means you should use something unique to your
   application: a reverse-DNS style identifier is strongly recommended.
 Its second purpose is to identify your application to your Push Gateway, such that your Push Gateway knows which private key and certificate to use when talking